EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 * **Locus**: these metrics refer to features of the transcript in relationship to all other transcripts in its locus, eg how many of the introns present in the locus are present in the transcript.
 These metrics are calculated by Mikado during the picking phase, and as such their value can vary during the different stages as the transcripts are shifted to different groups.

 * **External**: these metrics are derived from accessory data that is recovered for the transcript during the run time.
-Examples include data regarding the number of introns confirmed by external programs such as PortCullis, or the BLAST score of the best hits.
+Examples include data regarding the number of introns confirmed by external programs such as Portcullis, or the BLAST score of the best hits.

+* **Attributes**: these metrics are extracted at runtime from attributes present in the input files.
+An example of this could be the TPM or FPKM values assigned to transcripts by rna expression analysis software.

 .. hint:: Starting from version 1 beta8, Mikado allows to use externally defined metrics for the transcripts.
-These can be accessed using the keyword "external.<name of the metrics>" within the configuration file.
+These can be accessed using the keyword "external.<name of the metrics>" within the *configuration* file.
 See the :ref:`relevant section <external-metrics>` for details.

+.. hint:: Starting from version 2, Mikado allows to use attribute defined metrics for the transcripts.
+These can be accessed using the keyword "attributes.<name of the metric>" within the *scoring* file.
+See the :ref:`relevant section <attributes-metrics>` for details.

 .. important:: Starting from Mikado 1 beta 8, it is possible to use metrics with values between 0 and 1 directly as scores, without rescaling.
 This feature is available only for metrics whose values naturally lie between 0 and 1, or that are boolean in nature.